operator-playground-io/elastic-cloud-operator/tutorials/create_elastic_search_cluster_instance.md

 EOF
 ```

-This small specification causes the operator to deploy a single node Elasticsearch cluster named ElasticSearch .
-The cluster will automatically have all its communications secured using Transport Layer Security (TLS)
+The spec induces the operator to deploy a single node Elasticsearch cluster named `ElasticSearch`.
+This cluster will consequently have all its communications secured by virtue of Transport Layer Security (TLS).

-*  Execute below command to create cluster
+- Create the Elasticsearch Cluster.

 ```execute
 kubectl create -f elasticsearch_cluster.yaml -n operators